 Priority 4 – The website will include a Spanish version.

-This will be a multi-language site, with a planned roll out to Spanish speaking audience in Phase I. Open for recommendations here, but proven multilingual best practices must be confirmed, as well as multiple successful multilingual projects listed.
+This will be a multi-language site, with a planned roll out to Spanish-speaking audience in Phase I. Open for recommendations here, but proven multilingual best practices must be confirmed, as well as multiple successful multilingual projects listed.
 All error messages, user direction, etc. should be coded using variables, which can be edited by a backend administrator/translator.

 Provide a clear process to keep Spanish version in sync with the English version.